-■ Let P be a "packing-encodable" problem on a planar graph G.
+() Let P be a "packing-encodable" problem on a planar graph G.

-- 1 Let P be a "packing-encodable" problem on a planar graph G. - 2 As a preprocessing step, build a surface cut decomposition of G, using the theorem of Seymour and Thomas.
+- () Let P be a "packing-encodable" problem on a planar graph G. - As a preprocessing step, build a surface cut decomposition of G, using the theorem of Seymour and Thomas.

-- 1 Let P be a "packing-encodable" problem on a planar graph G. - 2 As a preprocessing step, build a surface cut decomposition of G, using the theorem of Seymour and Thomas. - Run a "natural" DP algorithm to solve P over the obtained surface cut decomposition.
+1 Let P be a "packing-encodable" problem on a planar graph G.

+- As a preprocessing step, build a surface cut decomposition of G, using the theorem of Seymour and Thomas. - Run a "natural" DP algorithm to solve P over the obtained surface cut decomposition.

-- 1 Let P be a "packing-encodable" problem on a planar graph G. - extstyle ext - Run a "natural" DP algorithm to solve P over the obtained surface cut decomposition. - The single-exponential running time is just a consequence of the topological properties of surface cut decomposition.
+() Let P be a "packing-encodable" problem on a planar graph G.

+- As a preprocessing step, build a surface cut decomposition of G, using the theorem of Seymour and Thomas. - Run a "natural" DP algorithm to solve P over the obtained surface cut decomposition. - The single-exponential running time is just a consequence of the topological properties of surface cut decomposition.

-- Let P be a "packing-encodable" problem on a planar graph G. - 2 As a preprocessing step, build a surface cut decomposition of G, using the theorem of Seymour and Thomas. - Run a "natural" DP algorithm to solve P over the obtained surface cut decomposition. - The single-exponential running time is just a consequence of the topological properties of surface cut decomposition.
+1 Let P be a "packing-encodable" problem on a planar graph G.

+- As a preprocessing step, build a surface cut decomposition of G, using the theorem of Seymour and Thomas. - In a "natural" DP algorithm to solve P over the obtained surface cut decomposition. - The single-exponential running time is just a consequence of the topological properties of surface cut decomposition.